FirmwGuy/CacadeDP/readme.md

 * The CDP system scans all agency input queues in each pass.

-* When a task is found, the relevant agent (matched by DT) is invoked in a new thread if possible, receiving the agency instance, consumption name, and the task.
+* When a task is found, the relevant agent (matched by DT) is invoked in a new thread if possible, receiving the agency instance, input (agent) name, and the task data.

 * Agents may delegate to subroutines, and can be registered at startup or dynamically.

-* If an agent produces a result, it creates new records for **production** (output), which are routed to downstream agencies as new tasks.
+* If an agent produces a result, it creates new records for **output**, which are routed to downstream agencies as new tasks.

-* Agents are oblivious to the global pipeline topology—they simply name which production to use for each result, and that's it.
+* Agents are oblivious to the global pipeline topology—they simply name which output to use for each result, and that's it.

 This modular execution model facilitates deployment across heterogeneous systems.

-### Inter-Pipeline Communication (IPC)
+### Inter-Pipeline Communication (IPLC)

-Modern applications often need nested, hierarchical workflows.
-Sometimes, agents need to command pipelines they have spawned ("clients" and "owned pipelines"), or receive status updates from these nested agents.
+Applications often need nested, hierarchical workflows.
+Sometimes, agents (clients) need to command pipelines they have spawned (owned pipelines), or receive status updates from these nested agents.
 CDP supports this by allowing pipelines to communicate and manage sub-pipelines in a structured way.

 * **Command Tasks:**
-  A client agent may send control commands such as "start", "pause", or "abort" to its owned pipeline.
-Each agency in that pipeline receives the command as a task. **However,** sub-agencies or further-nested pipelines will not automatically propagate these commands unless the programmer implements this behavior explicitly.
+  A client agent may send control commands such as "start", "pause", or "abort" to its owned pipeline by sending a message (task) to a specific instance.
+  **However,** sub-agencies or further-nested pipelines will not automatically propagate these commands unless this behaviour is explicitly implemented.

 * **Response Tasks:**
   Nested agents may report "error", "log", or "fatal" events back to their